Harshil543/Atomicity/README.md

 - Verify PostgreSQL is accessible on port 5432

 ### TypeScript Compilation Errors
-- Run `npm install` to ensure all dependencies are installed
+- Run `npm install` or `pnpm install` to ensure all dependencies are installed
 - Check `tsconfig.json` configuration
 - Ensure Node.js version is compatible